 Share an example of your leadership experience within the military community:

-Since becoming a military spouse I have occupied several leadership roles within the military and local community.
-I have served as a Family Readiness Group Leader three times and was responsible for providing fellow military spouses with resources and pointing them in the direction of helping agencies.
-I have served as the spouses club activities coordinator responsible for managing subordinate social clubs Within the SCFE.
-Finally, I serve at the chapel as a board member for PWOC, and as an AWANA Leader responsible for teaching children about God.
+Since becoming a military spouse I have filled several leadership roles within the military and local community.
+I have served as a Family Readiness Group Leader for several organizations and have been responsible for providing fellow military spouses with resources and pointing them in the direction of helpful agencies such as ACS and FRC.
+I am serving as the North Country Spouse's Club Reservations Chair.
+I'm responsible for making spread sheets, invitations, and disseminating information for members of the North Country Spouse's Club.
+Also, I serve at the chapel as a board member for PWOC, leading woman to Christ.
+Finally, I serve as an AWANA Leader responsible for teaching children about God.

 Describe your involvement in the military community:

-I believe in leaving a place better than you found it and this is why I find it important to be involved in my community inside and outside of the installation gates.
+I definitely believe in leaving a place better than you found it.
+This is why I find it important to be involved in my community, both on and off post.
 I also believe in finding balance for myself and my family and recognize that different seasons in life may affect my involvement level within the community.
-I attend installation sponsored events such as coffee club, monthly spouses club socials, play groups and I volunteer at the Operation Deploy Your Dress.
-I’m also involved in my local community participating as a volunteer at the Chapel, as a board member of PWOC.
+I attend installation sponsored events such as PWOC, coffee club, monthly spouse's socials.
+If I could say one thing, it is, "If you know someone that doesn't know where to start, help them get involved with there community!!".

 Describe how you support your community:

-I’m passionate about encouraging, helping, working with other military spouses to pursue their passions and what makes them happy within the unit.
-Regimental Memorial Chapel is a very important part of my life where I know I can encourage new military spouses/sisters in Christ and support them through our lord and savior Jesus Christ.
-Despite the ever changing military life I hope I can bring love and guidance to all fellow military spouses.
-I believe you get what you pour into any community whether on post or off.
-Community has always been a big priority for me, I want people to know that we can come together to support each other in a time of need and do what is right.
+I’m very passionate about encouraging, helping, working with other military spouses to pursue their passions, and what makes them happy within the unit.
+PWOC is a very important part of my life where I know I can encourage new military spouses/sisters in Christ, and support them through our Lord and Savior Jesus Christ.
+Despite the ever changing military life, I hope I can bring love, guidance, and encouragement to all fellow military spouses.
+I believe you get what you pour into any community, whether on post or off.
+Community has always been a big priority for me.
+I want people to know that we can come together to support each other in a time of need and do what is right.